Work Study & Student Employment

 - To be eligible to apply for a Work-Study position, students must be enrolled at least half-time.
 Students may use their Work-Study awards to work for community service agencies.
 Contact the Work-Study Employment Coordinator, Angelique Rodriguez at 505-747-2125 or by email at firstname.lastname@example.org for details.

 - When applying for Work-Study positions, students will need to show potential employers a copy of their award letter and provide a receipt of their current enrollment schedule.
 They must show proof that they are enrolled at least half-time.

 - Students may earn wages up to the amount listed on their financial aid award letter.
 Work-Study wages do not appear on the student’s college eBill; rather, the student earns a paycheck.

 - All time sheets must be submitted on time to the Financial Aid Office, any delay will postpone payment of the current pay period.

 - The Financial Aid Office administers the Work-Study program.
 Award amounts vary, based on available funding.

 A Great Work-Study Option

-America Reads is one example of an off-campus employer that hires and trains NNMC students with Work-Study awards to tutor at-risk, struggling readers and math students in grades k-3.
+America Reads is one example of an off-campus employer that hires and trains NNMU students with Work-Study awards to tutor at-risk, struggling readers and math students in grades k-3.
 The goal of America Reads is to see that every American child can read and complete mathematical problems independently by the third grade.
 For more information, see the America Reads website or contact Angelique Rodriguez via email at email@example.com.